knative/docs/docs/eventing/broker-trigger.md

 ## Trigger

 A Trigger represents a desire to subscribe to events from a specific Broker.
-Exact match filtering on CloudEvents attributes as well as extensions is supported.
+Exact match filtering on CloudEvents attributes as well as extensions are supported.

 Example: